mark-ruddy/neurorecovery/report/report_neurorecovery.md

 The overall plan for the project is set out in phases, setting up CI/CD first, then backend development of a Rust Axum server, then frontend development of an Angular Material server.
 Finally the finalistation phase will focus on improving the app where possible such as its appearance on mobile devices.

 # References
 1. World Health Organisation: Global Report (2002).
-Retreived from http://www.who.int/whr/2002/en/index.html
+Retreived from https://www.who.int/publications/i/item/9241562072
+2. Prasad G, Herman P, Coyle D, McDonough S, Crosbie, J: Applying a brain-computer interface to support motor imagery practice in people with stroke for upper limb recovery: A feasibility study, Journal of NeuroEngineering and Rehabilitation, 7:60 (2010).
-2. Stroke Association: Stroke Statistics (2018).
+3. Stroke Association: Stroke Statistics (2018).
 Retreived from https://www.stroke.org.uk/what-is-stroke/stroke-statistics
-3. Prasad G, Herman P, Coyle D, McDonough S, Crosbie, J: Applying a brain-computer interface to support motor imagery practice in people with stroke for upper limb recovery: A feasibility study, Journal of NeuroEngineering and Rehabilitation, 7:60 (2010).
 4. Marzolini S, Robertson AD, Oh P, Goodman JM, Corbett D, Du X, MacIntosh BJ.
 Aerobic Training and Mobilization Early Post-stroke: Cautions and Considerations.
 Front Neurol.
 2019 Nov 15;10:1187. doi: 10.3389/fneur.2019.01187.
 PMID: 31803129; PMCID: PMC6872678.
 5. Shamsi T. Iqbal and Eric Horvitz.
 2010.
 Notifications and awareness: a field study of alert usage and preferences.
 In Proceedings of the 2010 ACM conference on Computer supported cooperative work (CSCW '10).
 Association for Computing Machinery, New York, NY, USA, 27–30.
 6. Firebase is an app development platform that helps you build and grow apps and games users love (2022).
 Retreived from https://firebase.google.com/